XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: Introduction

 To address these limitations, we present XRF V2, a novel dataset designed specifically for summarizing indoor daily activities.
 XRF V2 integrates data from multiple sensing modalities, including Wi-Fi signals, IMU sensors (smartphones, smartwatches, headphones, and smart glasses), and synchronized video recordings, as illustrated in Fig.~\ref{fig:fig1}.
-This dataset was collected with the participation of 16 volunteers, who performed diverse and continuous action sequences across three distinct indoor environments: the dining room, study room, and bedroom, aiming to support a wide range of applications in action summarization.
+XRF V2 combines Wi-Fi and IMU sensors to capture human motions, providing a more comprehensive understanding of actions.
+In real-world scenarios, sensor devices may experience malfunctions.
+For example, if a smartphone's IMU malfunctions or the device is not worn as intended (e.g., left on a table), the IMU data may no longer accurately represent the user's actions.
+Similarly, a malfunctioning Wi-Fi router can disrupt Wi-Fi signals.
+XRF V2 is designed to handle such situations by adapting to different combinations of sensor inputs for Temporal Action Localization (TAL) and action summarization.
+This flexibility ensures the system remains functional even when some sensors are not operating optimally.
+Moreover, Wi-Fi and IMU sensors are commonly found in commercial products, making it easy to integrate TAL and action summarization systems into existing home and personal devices without the need for costly specialized equipment.
+This dataset was collected with the participation of 16 volunteers, who performed diverse and continuous action sequences across three distinct indoor environments: the dining room, study room, and bedroom, aiming to support a wide range of applications in action summarization using Wi-Fi and IMU signals in smart-home environments.
 In total, XRF V2 consists of approximately 16 hours and 16 minutes of multimodal data recordings, comprising 853 annotated action sequences that encompass diverse daily routines, including sleeping, cutting fruit, and taking medicine.
 Compared to WiFiTAD~\cite{liu2024wificsibasedtemporal}, XRF V2 provides a more diverse, realistic, and comprehensive benchmark for the action summarization task.